mroi/unison-intercept/README.md

 If you compile the project either in Xcode or using `xcodebuild`, make sure to point the `UNISON_PATH` build setting to your `Unison.app` bundle.
 By default, the build system is configured to my personal needs.
-A release build will place `libintercept.dylib` inside the Unison bundle and modify Unison to link against it instead of `libSystem`.
+A release build will place `libintercept.dylib` inside the Unison bundle and modify Unison with `install_name_tool` to link against `libintercept.dylib` instead of `libSystem`.
 The build will also attempt to sign the resulting executables.

 Currently, three intercept layers are provided, which add the following features to Unison: